 - Whether you need a ride to and from surgery

 The doctor will give general anesthesia.
 You will be asleep.

 Description of the Procedure

-With the laparoscopic approach, the doctor will make 3-4 small incisions in the abdomen.
+The doctor will make to 3 to 4 small incisions in the abdomen.
 A tiny camera will be passed through one of these openings.
-To allow a better view, the abdomen will be filled with gas.
-Other tools will be used to separate the adrenal gland from the kidney.
+The abdomen will be filled with gas.
+The gas helps the doctor get a better view.
+Other tools will separate the adrenal gland from the kidney.
 The gland will then be removed through an incision.
-Stitches or staples will be used to close the incisions.
-Small bandages will be placed.
+The incisions will be stitched or stapled closed.
+Small bandages will be placed over them.